How Geopolitics Connects to 30‑Year Mortgage Rates

 What “Higher for Longer” Really Means for Borrowers

-For homebuyers, that translates into an environment where waiting for a huge drop could mean missing opportunities in the current market.
-If your plan depends on rates suddenly plunging more than a full percentage point in a short period, that has become less likely.
-For existing homeowners, it means that a “refi boom” driven by a quick move to the low‑5s is less probable in the near term, but targeted refinance opportunities will still appear when the bond market has good days and rates temporarily improve.
+For existing homeowners, it means that a “refi boom” driven by a quick move to the low‑5s is less probable in the near term.
+However, targeted refinance opportunities will still appear.
+These opportunities will arise when the bond market has good days and rates temporarily improve.

 How to Think About Locking vs. Floating